 - Models of breech care that work within modern maternity services, based on evidence

-- Access to on-line video resources
+- One year’s access to on-line video resources

 - A training manual complete with the presentations taught on the day